flenniken/statictea/docs/functions.md

 concat("a", "b") => "ab"
 ~~~
 """,
-                                  lineNum: 312, numLines: 19), (
-    funcName: "fun_dict_old", docComment: """Create a dictionary from a list of key, value pairs.
+                                    numLines: 19), (funcName: "fun_dict_old", docComment: """Create a dictionary from a list of key, value pairs.
 The keys must be strings and the values can be any type.

 ~~~
 dict(pairs: optional list) dict